Hannah-61/Snaps/README.md

 The goal of this project was to create a responsive and interactive photo-sharing application using React and Sass within a three-week timeframe.
 The Snaps Creative Director provided design mockups and assets, which I translated into a working prototype that meets the required functionality and design specifications.

-I collaborated closely with other teams working on the backend API to ensure smooth integration in the future.
+I was working on the backend API to ensure smooth integration in the future.
 For now, the app focuses on static components and dynamic data rendering using JSON.

 ## Tools & Technologies Used